Universal-Team/db/docs/_3ds/luma3ds.md

   rebooting</li>

   <li>Do not initialize the screens in the very common case the user has only one
-  payload in the <code>/luma/payloads</code> folder, effectively working around a long-standing bug</li>
+  payload in the <code class="notranslate">/luma/payloads</code> folder, effectively working around a long-standing bug</li>

   <li>Fix reading emuNAND sector 0 for RedNAND and Gateway-style emuNAND (<a class="issue-link
   js-issue-link" data-error-text="Failed to load title" data-id="1036563625" data-permission-text="Title